 Pre Windows 10 Servicing Processes?

-Most of the release management process which we followed for Windows 7 is irrelevant for Windows 10 servicing.
+Most of the release management process we followed for Windows 7 is irrelevant for Windows 10 servicing.
 Why?
-This is because the Windows 10 world is moving very quick using agile/scrum methods.
-As IT admin, it’s your responsibility to lead organization correctly.

 Start regular interaction with in-house application (LOB) developers.
-This meeting is to make sure that they understand the need of agile/scrum methodology in their product development cycle.
-This will help them to get align with Windows 10 servicing.
+This meeting makes sure that they understand the need for agile/scrum methodology in their product development cycle.
+This will help them to get aligned with Windows 10 servicing.

-Create internal rings (using AAD Group or SCCM Collection) with those list of pilot users.
+Create internal rings (using AAD Group or SCCM Collection) with those lists of pilot users.